Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/_posts/2025-02-18-SUSTech-Ph.D.-Time-Complexity-Analysis-of-Bio-Inspired-Computation.md

 author: Qiqi Duan
 ---

 To apply for this Ph.D. position, please send your CV and academic transcripts of previous degrees in English to **Prof. Pietro Oliveto** at: olivetop@sustech.edu.cn

 # Introduction

-Applications are invited for a **fully-funded** PhD studentship on the runtime analysis of bioinspired computation techniques such as evolutionary algorithms, genetic algorithms, artificial immune systems which are widely used heuristic search techniques at the heart of artificial intelligence.
+Applications are invited for a **fully-funded** Ph.D. studentship on the runtime analysis of bioinspired computation techniques such as evolutionary algorithms, genetic algorithms, artificial immune systems which are *widely-used* heuristic search techniques at the heart of artificial intelligence.

 # About the project